ChristiaanSmall/3813ICT-3235_Assignment1/3813ICT-Chat/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Data Structures

+## Users

+- `id`: String - Unique identifier for each user.
+- `username`: String - The username for login.
+- `password`: String - The password for login.
+- `email`: String - Email associated with the user.
+- `role`: String - Specifies if the user is a 'Super Admin', 'Group Admin', or 'User'.
+- `groups`: Array of Strings - IDs of groups that the user belongs to.

+## Groups

+- `id`: String - Unique identifier for each group.
+- `name`: String - The name of the group.
+- `channels`: Array of Channel objects - Contains the channels within the group.
+- `admins`: Array of Strings - IDs of users who are administrators of the group.
+- `members`: Array of Strings - IDs of users who are members of the group.
+- `requests`: Array of Strings - IDs of users who have requested to join the group.

+## Channels

+- `name`: String - Name of the individual channel within a group.
+- `messages`: Array - Contains the messages sent within the channel.